iechevarria/blog-generator/reading/capital-and-time-konings.md

 Capital and Time is about uncertainty, speculation, and why the most common critiques of neoliberalism are flawed.
 I picked this book up because [the veb account](https://twitter.com/tragicbios) recommended it in [a thread](https://twitter.com/tragicbios/status/1241073957970862086) about the nature of money.

 I found the writing frustrating.
-There are plenty of fresh ideas in here - that speculation is the natural result of pervasive uncertainty; that valuation is a performance that can be self-fulfilling; that economic power often doesn't come from knowing the truth but can instead come from being known and increasing the world's exposure to your risk - but so many of them are buried in turgid prose.
+There are plenty of fresh ideas in here - that speculation is the natural result of pervasive uncertainty; that valuation is a performance that can be self-fulfilling; that economic power often doesn't come from knowing the truth but can instead come from being known and increasing the world's exposure to your risk - but so many of them are buried in inelegant prose.

 Here are some of the ideas I found most interesting: